open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

 ### Prepare Helm Charts

-We are leveraging Kubernetes deployments which often use helm charts.
-The OCM specification supports helm charts as an artifact type.
+We are leveraging Kubernetes deployments which often use Helm charts.
+The OCM specification supports Helm charts as an artifact type.
 For this simple example, we will re-use already existing open source community Helm charts.

 The OCM CLI supports referencing helm charts being stored in an OCI registry.
 However most